variousauthors/arrogantgamer/source/_posts/2013-06-10-elements-of-non-sighted-play.markdown

 The blindfold introduces an element of non-sighted play: the player now has the option of switching from sighted to non-sighted, and there are benefits to both.
 In many rooms it is easy enough to memorize the layout and then feel your way through, but some rooms are too complicated for this to be effective.

-{% img right-side /images/you-must-escape.jpg "You Must Escape" %}
+{% img center /images/you-must-escape.png "You Must Escape" %}

 You Must Escape was one of my favorite games of the jam (it was one of everyone's favorites).
 It was moody, minimal, fun to control, and punishingly hard.
 The game models navigation by echo-location, representing sound as (sigh) point particles that emanate out from the source of the sound.
 This is really compelling!